cpr0821/PrefixSumMultithreading/README.md

 # PrefixSumMultithreading
-This program computes the prefix sum of a number using parallel programming.
+This program computes the prefix sum of an array of numbers using parallel programming (mulithreading, semaphores, shared memory).